claireboone/claireboone.github.io/_pages/research.md

 </details>

 <u>The Impact of AHME on Pro-Poor Healthcare</u>
-<small> With Ada Kwan, Joshua Gruber, and Paul Gertler.
+<small> With Joshua Gruber, Paul Gertler, and Ada Kwan.

 <u>How do patients demanding unnecessary medicines influence levels of quality of care?
 A standardized patient experiment in Kenya</u> <br/>
-<small> With Ada Kwan, Giorgia Sulis, and Paul Gertler.
+<small> With Paul Gertler, Ada Kwan, and Giorgia Sulis.
 ### Publications